South Dakota Small Estate Affidavit Form

 The South Dakota Small Estate Affidavit is a state-specific form used for acquiring the belongings of a family member that passed away.
-When someone passes away, their remaining estate may be the last thing on the mind of their loved ones.
-However, obtaining their estate is an important step to take.
 Unlike the standard probate process, small estate affidavits are fast and simple.
 Having said, the situations in which they can be used are rather specific.
-In South Dakota, the person that died (officially known as the “decedent” in legal terms), has to have been passed for a minimum of thirty (30) days, and the total estate value of the decedent cannot be more than $50,000.
+In SD, the person that died (officially known as the “decedent”), has to have been passed for a minimum of thirty (30) days and the total estate value of the decedent cannot be more than $50,000.

 Laws: § 29A-3-1201